Anchor CLI Basics

 This command builds, deploys, and runs the tests for your project.

-When using localnet as the cluster in Anchor.toml, Anchor automatically starts a local validator, deploys your program, runs tests, and then stops the validator.
+When using the localnet cluster, Anchor automatically starts a local validator, deploys the program, runs tests, then stops the validator.

 Permission denied (os error 13)